sarthtalati/v1.1-API-Documentation/source/includes/_customer.md

 Parameter | Description
 --------- | -----------
-identifier* | Pass the identifier name that you want to update. **Value**: mobile, email, external_id. old_identifier* | Provide the existing value of the identifier (mobile number, email id or external id) that you want to update new_identifier* | Provide the new value of the identifier that you want to replace with
+identifier* | Pass the identifier name that you want to update. **Value**: mobile, email, external_id. old_identifier* | Provide the existing value of the specific identifier that you want to update new_identifier* | Provide the new value of the identifier that you want to replace with